ICI3D/ICI3D.github.io/daidd/rfa.md

 **Students and researchers with a demonstrated interest in infectious disease research are encouraged to apply.
 Applicants with a good grounding in statistics and experience with data collection will be preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.**

-The course registration fee is ZAR 30,000.
-The registration fee includes room and board for the duration of the Clinic, as well as course materials.
-A small number of full and partial scholarships may be available for Clinic participants from the US and Africa.
-Participants are responsible for covering their own travel expenses (including visa fees, where applicable).
+The course registration fee is ZAR 2,500.
+A small number of scholarships are available for Clinic participants based at African institutions.
+All participants must have access to high-speed internet for the duration of the Clinic.

-The application process for the Clinic is competitive. **The deadline for receipt of applications is 25 September 2019.** Additional applications may be considered after the deadline, on a space-available basis.
-Applicants who will need a visa to visit South Africa or wish to be considered for scholarship support are strongly encouraged to apply by 25 September.
-Incomplete applications will not be considered.
+The application process for the Clinic is competitive. **The deadline for receipt of applications is 2 November 2020.** Incomplete applications will not be considered.

 {%if page.alerttype == "success"%}